Bro. Alban (Patrick) Crean

 Patrick Crean was born on 14th February 1845 in St Colman’s, Claremorris, Co.
 Mayo

 He received his early education at the local national school in Claremorris.

 Patrick Crean joined the Brotherhood at Blackrock on 6th July 1863.
-He served for some months at the new Community at Rockwell College.
+He served for several months at the new community at Rockwell College.

 He was admitted to the preliminary Novitiate at Blackrock College on 8th December 1864.

-Patrick Crean was sent to the general Novitiate in Chevilly in France during November 1866.
+Patrick Crean was sent to the general Chevilly Novitiate in France during November 1866.
 (He had hoped that when he would be professed: he could travel with Fr William Power to Chandernagor in India)

 Illness again occurred when he had been transferred sent to Dakar in Senegal, West Africa to recuperate before his return to Europe.
 At Dakar his health deteriorated.

 As lay on his death bed he made a request to be allowed to make his profession as he wished to be closely associated in heaven with Fr.
 Libermann also the priests & brothers who had previously died in Africa.
 His requested was accepted.